Hirlam/Trac2Markdown.jl/docs/src/Training/HarmonieSystemTraining2008/Lecture/DAdataflow.md

       #  Extraction of the extended ODB (ECMA)
         SUBVERSION=0
         export VERSION=1
-        #export DEGREE# 0  # unfortunately in this case (VERSION1,SUBVERSION=0), we cannot get latitude and longitude in degrees, one should use degrees function in the sql request for that.
+        #export DEGREE=0  # unfortunately in this case (VERSION=1,SUBVERSION=0), we cannot get latitude and longitude in degrees, one should use degrees function in the sql request for that.
         export ODB_CMA=ECMA
         for base in $types_BASE;don
             cd $WRK/odbvar/ECMA.$base